Dexoculus/deep-experiment-manager/README.md

-# Pytorch Experiment Manager
+# Deep Experiment Manager

-Pytorch Experiment Manager is a flexible and modular framework for training, testing, and managing deep learning experiments in PyTorch.
+Deep Experiment Manager is a flexible and modular framework for training, testing, and managing deep learning experiments in PyTorch.
 It provides a clear structure for organizing your models, datasets, transforms, and training pipelines, enabling easy configuration and experimentation with different settings.

 ## Features